GsxDavid/GsxDavid/README.md

 Software Developer
 ------------------

-I have been building web and desktop applications, as well as APIs, with various teams and organizations.
-I enjoy crafting applications using modern and challenging technologies 🤓.
-Currently, I am interested in learning about artificial intelligence and machine learning and integrating it into future projects 🚀
+I have experience building web and desktop applications, as well as APIs.
+I enjoy developing applications with modern and innovative technologies 🤓.
+Currently, I am focused on exploring artificial intelligence and integrating it into web projects. 🚀

 * 🌍  I'm based in Colombia
-* 🧠  I'm learning Astro and React
+* 🧠  I'm learning Nodejs, React and Typescript

 ### Skills